 Like the urine-sensitive test, the blood draw test confirms pregnancy by measuring your body’s levels of the pregnancy hormone HCG.

 Because the blood draw test provides a numerical count of your HCG levels, it can help your OB/GYN determine your possible range of gestation.

 The team at GYN Choices of Central Jersey also uses ultrasound analysis in-office to confirm pregnancy and establish pregnancy timeline.

-What does routine prenatal care include?
+What's routine prenatal care and what does it include?

 Routine prenatal care usually begins when pregnancy is confirmed; for most women, this happens sometime around 6-9 weeks of pregnancy.